beauty

 FULL = higher capital, full sales upside.
 FICO = lower capital, traded for a partnership cut.
 Both run identical stores in the same malls.

-It's a mirror of how the FULL model works — in FULL, the investor puts up the inventory and keeps 100% of sales.
-In FICO, the brand puts up the inventory and takes a 39% partnership cut.
+It mirrors how FULL works — in FULL, the investor puts up the inventory and keeps 100% of sales.
+In FICO, the brand puts up the inventory and takes a 34% partnership cut.
 The economics are symmetric: whoever funds the inventory shares in the sales it generates.

 The floor is a genuine safety net — it only kicks in during exceptional months (mall closures, civil unrest, major renovation).
 In ordinary operations, the variable share always wins.

 Rental deposit is fully refundable — you get it back from the mall at the end of the lease.
 It never becomes a sunk cost and MYOTO never touches it operationally.
-Calculating the floor on non-refundable capital is honest and aligned: we only pay a return on the capital that's actually at work in the business.
+Calculating the floor on non-refundable capital is honest and aligned: we only pay a return on capital that's actually at work.

 This is why you'll see two numbers consistently — Total Investment (includes deposit) and CapEx ex-rental (excludes deposit).
 The floor % is always computed on the second.